fastapi/fastapi/docs/en/docs/tutorial/security/oauth2-jwt.md

 So, to avoid ID collisions, when creating the JWT token for the user, you could prefix the value of the `sub` key, e.g. with `username:`.
 So, in this example, the value of `sub` could have been: `username:johndoe`.

-The important thing to have in mind is that the `sub` key should have a unique identifier across the entire application, and it should be a string.
+The important thing to keep in mind is that the `sub` key should have a unique identifier across the entire application, and it should be a string.

 ## Check it